 Objective: In conditions of hypertension, ATP synthesis can be violated that can lead to the development of energy deficit of cardiomyocytes.
 One of the reasons of such energy deficit could be mitochondrial dysfunction.
 Aim of this work was study of molecular and biochemical mechanisms of mitochondrial dysfunction in spontaneously hypertensive rats.
 Materials and Methods: Experiment was carried out on normotensive albino male rats and spontaneously hypertensive male rats.
 Animals were kept in the vivarium during 20 days.
 On Day 20 of the experiment we measured blood pressure of rats by plethysmography.
 In the myocardium of normotensive rats and animals with spontaneous hypertension we defined the degree of opening of mitochondrial oscula, the content of adenine nucleotides in the mitochondrial and cytosolic fractions of rat myocardium and energy metabolism parameters (energy charge, energy potential, phosphorylation rate and thermodynamic breath control).
 Results: We observed the opening of mitochondrial oscula in the myocardium of spontaneously hypertensive rats.
 In mitochondrial fraction of spontaneously hypertensive rats heart homogenate we defined a significant growth of ADP, reduction of "energy potential" and a tendency to lower the content of ATP, "energy charge" and "phosphorylation rate".
 In spontaneously hypertensive rats heart homogenate we found the decreasing of heat shock protein (HSP 70) content in the both mitochondrial and cytosolic fractions.
-Treatment of spontaneously hypertensive rats with carvedilol and thiotriazoline led to a decrease in the secondary manifestations of mitochondrial dysfunction and improve the energy metabolism of the myocardium.
 Conclusions: Thus, we determined the formation of cardiomyocyte mitochondrial dysfunction in spontaneously hypertensive rats.
 HSP 70 deficit, which was found in cytosolic and mitochondrial fractions of spontaneously hypertensive rats myocardium, was one of the causes of mitochondrial dysfunction.
-Obtained results showed that thiotriazoline could activate the expression of HSP 70 gene in cardiomyocytes.